 Our Geography lead is Miss Grace Kindon

-Geography Curriculum - Coming Soon
+Geography Curriculum (from January 2020) - Coming Soon

 Our curriculum enables teachers to use a variety of teaching methods and learning styles within lessons.
 The curriculum is planned and taught taking into consideration the needs of all pupils based on their relative starting points.
 Geography teaching will be exciting and engaging with opportunities for children to participate in a range of real-life experiences such as local fieldwork and exploring a contrasting location to broaden their geographical knowledge and understanding.
 Children are provided with enquiry-based research learning opportunities and we encourage children to ask as well as answer geographical questions.
 We offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, and aerial photographs, and we enable them to use the Media Zone and iPads to enhance their learning.
 Children take part in role-play and discussions, and they present reports to the rest of the class.
 They engage in a wide variety of problem-solving learning.
 Wherever possible, we involve the children in ‘real’ geographical opportunities, e.g. research of a local environmental problem or use of the Internet to investigate a current issue.